 Puerto del Rosario

 Founded in 1797, the town has been the capital since 1860.
 Named Puerto de Cabras (Port of goats) until 1957, the town developed into an important port during the 19th century.
 The church in the centre of 'Puerto' is dedicated to the patron saint 'Virgin del Rosario'.
-Puerto is an industrial area and does not really cater for tourism, although many people still visit the town to do some shopping.
+Puerto is an industrial area and does not really cater for tourism, although many people still visit the town to do some shopping in the large Los Rotondas Centre.
 Recently the harbour promenade was rebuilt.
 The harbour area is the oldest part of town and it is from here you can find all of the small alleys lined with old Canarian style houses.
 There is one place worth a visit, the home of the former exile poet Miguel de Unamuno, which is now a museum.

 In the small village of Tefia, La Alcogida has been rebuilt.
 Described as an Eco museum based upon an old Canarian village giving an insight into how life was before tourism.
 There are eight small houses including a main farm house where you can see examples of old ovens, milling wheels and live demonstrations of lace making, basket weaving, pottery, cheese making, carpentry and a blacksmith.
 The 'village' grows its own Canarian crops.
 The population of the island was halved after the 2nd World War due to a 7 year drought.
 Camels were extremely important to farmers as work animals and there is still a camel breeding farm on the island, selling camels all over the world for their strength and durability.